-Request authorization tokens to initialize Square mobile solutions like Reader SDK.
+Use the Mobile Authorization API to request authorization tokens to initialize Square mobile solutions like the Reader SDK.

-The mobile app calls the custom authorization service.
+The mobile application calls the custom authorization service.

 The authorization service completes the Square OAuth flow and obtains a valid OAuth token.

 The authorization service uses the Locations API to call the ListLocations endpoint and gather a list of locations associated with the target account.

 The authorization service API selects a target location ID programmatically or with a web UI.